Updated: June 15, 2021

 The Senior Shuttle will remain in operation.

-Most City facilities are closed to the public.
-Residents and business-owners are encouraged to contact us via one of the following methods:
+Some City facilities, such as City Hall, are open to the public.
+Residents and business-owners who prefer not to meet face-to-face to conduct business are encouraged to contact us via one of the following methods:

 - Water bill payments: online or call 562-383-4070